APinchofPepper/jackmustonen.com/about.md

 <section class="about-content">
     <div class="container">
         <div class="about-intro animate-fade-up">
-            <p class="lead">As a fourth-year Computer Science student at Oregon State University, I combine technical expertise with a passion for innovative problem-solving that makes a difference.</p>
+            <p class="lead">As a Computer Science student at Oregon State University with a focus on Machine Learning and Artificial Intelligence, I combine a strong technical foundation with a creative approach to problem-solving.
+My goal is to design innovative systems that make a tangible impact.</p>

-            <p>With a strong foundation in Python, C++, and data science, I specialize in developing intelligent systems and analyzing complex datasets.
-My experience spans from process engineering at Jacobs Engineering to entrepreneurial success with Cookie Town Cookies, giving me a unique perspective on both technical development and business operations.</p>
+            <p>With experience spanning full-stack development, distributed systems, data science, and cybersecurity, I’ve worked on projects that solve real-world challenges.
+From developing intelligent systems like a Distributed File System to exploring blockchain solutions for supply chain transparency, my portfolio reflects both breadth and depth in technology.</p>
         </div>

         <div class="journey-section animate-fade-up delay-1">